3 Problems with the Commission on the Status of Women

 In fact, CSW squanders a golden opportunity to demand accountability and compliance and gives a free pass on the world’s worst abusers of human rights.
 Instead, it adopts resolutions on general thematic issues joined by all CSW members, including these abusers to the extent they are members.
 For example, in 2018 CSW members joined in resolutions condemning torture, rape and other forms of sexual violence against women in the context of hostage-taking in armed conflicts; acknowledging the need to “accelerate the realization of gender equality and the empowerment of all women and girls.”
-In 2019, CSW members joined in agreed conclusions calling to “eliminate all forms of discrimination against all women and girls…” among other things.
+In 2021, CSW members reaffirmed “the commitments to gender equality and the empowerment of all women and girls made at relevant United Nations summits and conferences,” among other things.

 Condemns only one country in the world annually—Israel.

 - CSW treats the Arab-Israeli and Palestinian conflict as a women’s rights issue, when it is actually a geopolitical and military conflict.